uzielweb/zero/README.md

 # Zero
-Zero - Joomla Template - A very basic Joomla Template without any CSS or JS with special positions codes
+Zero - Joomla Template - A very basic Joomla Template without any aditional CSS or JS with special positions codes

 ## HOW TO USE :